andrewcbancroft/datadaylife-blog/_posts/2018-01-09-data-analysis-vs-data-analytics-examining-suffix.md

 > "-sis" is a suffix that forms abstract nouns of action, process, state, condition, etc. from verbs

 My interpretation: "-sis" noun-ifies verbs.
-It takes the concept of action, process, state, condition that an "action word" like a verb might convey... and it transforms those verb-like meanings into a [thing].
+It takes the essential action of a verb and turns it into a concept... a concept of action, process, state, or condition.

 Come to think of it, "analysis" is sort of a verb-y noun, isn't it?
 "We're going to *do* "data analysis"...", we say.